AmbossTech/lnd-macaroon/README.md

 ##### Built with help of [guggero/cryptography-toolkit](https://github.com/guggero/cryptography-toolkit)

-Currently, this NPM package just consists of 1 function: `getMacaroonOperations`.
-This function takes in an LND macaroon in hex format and returns an array of entities and actions.
+`getMacaroonOperations` takes in an LND macaroon in hex format and returns an array of entities and actions.

 ```typescript
 const permissions = getMacaroonOperations(macaroonHex);